gega/zerofs/README.md

 Performs background flash erases while in **READ mode**.
 Does not block reads, but must complete before switching to WRITE mode.

+# Third-party components

+LittleFS v2.11.2 and Lua v5.4.8 are included here to make sure build would succeed.